andreluiisdantas/andreluiisdantas/README.md

 ## About Me

 :dart: With discipline and determination, I pursue my goals while learning and evolving every day.

+&nbsp;

+## Work
 Apprentice in Digital Solution at Bosch

-&nbsp;

 ## Studies

 :blue_book: Studing Computer Science at Unimetrocamp Wyden